Grease 2: Plot

-At school, Stephanie's poor grades in English lead her to accept Michael's offer of help.
-Johnny, upon seeing them together in a discussion, demands that Stephanie quit the Pink Ladies to preserve his honor.
-Although still enchanted by the mysterious Cool Rider, interactions with Michael reveal that she has become romantically interested in him as well.
-Michael ponders over the continuing charade he puts on for Stephanie ("Charades").
+At school, Stephanie's dismal grades in English lead her to accept Michael's offer of help.
+Johnny, having witnessed their encounter, demands that Stephanie denounce her association with the Pink Ladies to preserve his honor.
+Although she is still enchanted by the mysterious Cool Rider, her romantic interactions with Michael pressure him into questioning his facade ("Charades").

-At the talent show, Stephanie and the Cool Rider meet up but are abruptly ambushed by the T-Birds who pursue Michael on their respective motorcycles, with Stephanie, Sharon, Paulette, and Rhonda following in a car.
-They chase him to a construction site which conceals a deadly drop, and the biker's absence suggests that he has perished below, leaving Stephanie heartbroken and inconsolable.
-Johnny and his T-Birds remove the competing Preptones – preppie boys – by tying them to a shower pole in the boys' locker room and drenching them.
-During the Pink Ladies' performance in the talent show ("Girl for All Seasons"), Stephanie enters a dreamlike fantasy world where she is reunited with her mystery biker ("(Love Will) Turn Back the Hands of Time").
-She is named winner of the contest and crowned the queen of the upcoming graduation luau, with Johnny hailed as king for his performance of "Prowlin'" with his fellow T-Birds.
+Stephanie and the Cool Rider reunite at the talent show but the T-Birds abruptly ambush them and pursue him to a closed-off construction site on their respective motorcycles, with the Pink Ladies following in a car.
+The site conceals a deadly drop, and the biker's absence suggests that he has gone over the edge and perished, devastating Stephanie.
+Prior to "Prowlin'", the T-Birds sabotage the competing Preptones by tying them to a shower pole in the boys' locker room.
+During the Pink Ladies' performance ("Girl for All Seasons"), an emotional Stephanie obliviously enters a dreamlike, fantasy world, where she reunites with her mystery biker ("(Love Will) Turn Back the Hands of Time").
+She is named winner of the contest, and she and Johnny crowned Queen and King of the upcoming graduation luau.

-The school year ends with the luau ("Rock-a-Hula Luau (Summer Is Coming)"), during which the Cycle Lords appear and begin to disrupt the celebration.
-The Cool Rider reappears, defeats the Cycle Lords again, and reveals himself to be Michael.
-Initially shocked, Johnny gives him a T-Birds jacket, officially welcoming him into the gang, and Stephanie is delighted that she can now be with him.
-Michael and Stephanie share a passionate kiss, and he whispers that he loves her.
-All the couples pair off happily as the graduating class sings ("We'll Be Together").
-The credits start rolling in yearbook-style, as in the original film ("Back to School Again").
+The Cycle Lords gatecrash the luau the following day ("Rock-a-Hula Luau (Summer Is Coming)"), but the Cool Rider reappears, overpowers them, and reveals himself as Michael.
+Initially shocked, Johnny subsequently presents him with a T-Birds jacket, officially welcoming him into the gang, and Michael and an overjoyed Stephanie cement their relationship with a passionate kiss.
+All the couples pair-off happily, and after the senior class graduates ("We'll Be Together"), the credits roll in yearbook-style, as in the original film ("Back to School Again").